kieranp7/cyberscurity-journey/diagrams/README.md

 # Diagrams

-This folder holds visual material created while working through the cybersecurity journey - anything that's easier to understand as a picture than as text.
+This folder holds visual material created while working through the cyber security journey - anything that's easier to understand as a picture than as text.

 ## What goes here